ThomasFitz-tech/1st-Year-Projects/README.md

 Assignmnet 9, week 10 is a slot machine game built on a C program.

+FastInfinity is a website built on a HTML and Javascript program.

 Phyton assignmnet 1 is a sales figure-vat calculator built on Phyton IDLE.